 Nightmare Hallow Scream Park - Chisago City, MN

 Nightmare Hallow has 3 haunt attractions.
 It has operated for 25 years of fear.
-The scream park is open every Friday and Saturday nights.
+The scream park is open Friday and Saturday nights on October 19th, 20th, 26th, and 27th.
 The attractions are the Double Sided Haunted House, Terror Trail, and Zombie Hunt.
 Various combo ticket options available.
 Doors are open from 7:00 pm Friday and Saturday or 7:00 pm to 9:00 pm on other nights.

 Olson Haunted House - Chanhassen, MN